Last updated 1 September 2022

 Home building and/or contents insurance policies will usually include cover for liability as homeowner or occupant (e.g. covering a visitor who falls down the stairs).
 For convenience, many homeowners insure both building and contents together.
 Accidental damage to valuables is often available for an extra premium.

-Personal accident or sickness insurance can be purchased to protect a person’s income stream should they be unable to work.
+Personal accident or sickness insurance can be purchased to protect a person’s income stream should they be injured irrespective of any fault of another person, or should they become unable to work for an extended period due to illness.

-If a householder employs workers in and around the home and garden, or for child care, it is compulsory to take out workers’ compensation insurance.
-Household worker insurance is available through WorkCover Queensland at a low cost.
+If a householder employs workers in and around the home and garden, or for child care, it is compulsory to take out workers compensation insurance.
+It can sometimes be ambiguous whether a worker is an employee or a subcontractor.
+Household worker insurance is available through WorkCover Queensland at a low cost and in conjunction with the public liability cover provided in most home and content insurance policies, provides broad liability insurance protection to householders.

 Small business insurance